SHSO Services

 Subsidized Housing Inventory (SHI) Management

-The Massachusetts Department of Housing and Community Development (DHCD) maintains the SHI (Subsidized Housing Inventory).
-This is a detailed listing each of property that meets the criteria to be counted towards a community's 10% 40B threshold.
+The Executive Office of Housing and Livable Communities (EOHLC) maintains the SHI (Subsidized Housing Inventory).
+This is a detailed listing of each property that meets the criteria to be counted towards a community's 10% 40B threshold.
 DHCD's 40B Guidelines detail the specific eligibility requirements for new units to be included (See Section 2A in the 40B Guidelines).
 The SHSO services include the municipal analysis and management of the SHI, including:

-• Adding new units as they become eligible with the Requesting New Units Form from DHCD
+- Adding new units as they become eligible with the Requesting New Units Form from EOHLC

 Tracking unit eligibility